 For years, the basic pricing structure of the cruise lines has been a sort of Bell Curve: They offer a significantly discounted cruise to those who book very early, then let prices rise as bookings increase.
 This reverses as the sailing date approaches, with prices coming down in order to sell off the remaining inventory.
 The cruise lines use computerized yield management programs to dictate when prices go up and down.
 Sometimes anomalies occur, because even super-computer programs can't always effectively predict human behavior.
 For example, I've personally seen times when balcony cabins were selling for less than inside cabins, because the yield management programs saw demand for inside cabins exceeding the demand for balcony cabins.

-In recent years the major cruise lines instituted a pricing policy that forbids travel agencies from advertising rates that are lower than the cruise line's own rates.
+In the past 24 months, the major cruise lines instituted a pricing policy that forbids travel agencies from advertising rates that are lower than the cruise line's own rates.
 Royal Caribbean and Celebrity forbid travel agencies not only to advertise lower rates, but also to sell cruises below the rate the cruise lines are charging.
 The exception is discounted group rates that agencies negotiate with the cruise lines.

 However, Royal Caribbean and Celebrity limit the amount of time agents can hold onto the cabins at discounted group rates.
 Thus if you happen to see a discounted group rate advertised on a sailing you'd like, book it when you see it.
 Any significant delay could result in that rate being changed if the cruise line takes back the agency's unsold group space.